 Redcar Area FoodbankEmergency food and support for anyone facing food poverty

 Redcar Area Foodbank is part of a nationwide network of foodbanks, providing emergency food and support to anyone facing food poverty due to a crisis.
 We are supported by The Trussell Trust and share their procedures and best practice.
-Our trained volunteers currently run six foodbank centres, all of them currently based in local churches across the area.
+Our trained volunteers currently run nine foodbank centres, all of them currently based in local churches across the area.

 The Coronavirus pandemic has changed how our Foodbank centres operate.
 To ensure social distancing, our centres are operating with a minimum number of volunteers.
 At the moment we can only offer a basic service, which means we cannot currently offer a drink and snack to clients whilst their food parcel is prepared.
+Unfortunately, we are unable to offer deliveries.

 How You Can Donate: